apiato/documentation/docs/general/faq.md

 ```

 After enabling the Auto-Discovery, you must move all the config files from the Containers and the Ship layer to the
 original config folder of Laravel.
-Otherwise they won't be loaded (except your custom Configs "config files that does
+Otherwise, they won't be loaded (except your custom Configs "config files that does
 not belong to a composer package", they will still work fine).

 > You **must** register 3rd-party Service Providers on your own in the `MainServiceProvider` of respective Container